mikeshultz/ledger-eth-lib/README.md

 ### Ledger Devices

-This lib has been tested to work on Ledger Nano S and Nano X.  Will probalby work with Ledger Blue and any devices the [`ledgerblue` library](https://github.com/LedgerHQ/blue-loader-python) and [ledger-app-eth](https://github.com/LedgerHQ/ledger-app-eth) supports.
+This lib has been tested to work on Ledger Nano S and Nano X.  It will probalby work with Ledger Blue and any devices the [`ledgerblue` library](https://github.com/LedgerHQ/blue-loader-python) and [ledger-app-eth](https://github.com/LedgerHQ/ledger-app-eth) supports.

 ### Ledger Account Derivations